brisbanemakerspace/bms-wiki/policies/communityrules.md

 ## Fair Use and Commercial Use
 Brisbane Makerspace is focused on providing an amazing workshop and learning environment for *individuals*.
 Commercial prototyping and occasional commercial use is perfectly acceptable, as long as it doesn't impact other members.

 Even for personal use, you must stay within reasonable limits and not unfairly impact other members with excessive use.
 For example, laser cutting (commercial or personal) projects a few times per week is fine.
-However, using the laser cutter for a few hours every day of the week on a regular basis is not.
+However, using the laser cutter every day of the week on a regular basis is not.

 If our facilities are directly used to generate a large part of your business or personal income, please reconsider if you're doing the right thing.
 Commercial manufacturing facilities are significantly more expensive (and more suitable) for a reason.
 If you're unsure, just let us know and we're happy to clarify what is or is not reasonable use.
 If you're using our facilities significantly more than a typical individual member, you may be asked to pay more or reduce your usage.